finos/FDC3/website/versioned_docs/version-2.0/api/spec.md

 ### Intent Results

 An optional [`IntentResult`](ref/Types#intentresult) may also be returned as output by an application handling an intent.
 Results maybe either a single `Context` object, or a `Channel` that may be used to send a stream of responses.
-The [`PrivateChannel`](ref/PrivateChannel) type is provided to support synchronisation of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via [raising an intent](ref/DesktopAgent#raiseintent).
+The [`PrivateChannel`](ref/PrivateChannel) type is provided to support synchronization of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via [raising an intent](ref/DesktopAgent#raiseintent).

 For example, an application handling a `CreateOrder` intent might return a context representing the order and including an ID, allowing the application that raised the intent to make further calls using that ID.